Product Placement vs Brand Integration Explained

 Apart from its logo appearing throughout the game, Coca-Cola is featured in the game’s storyline.

-This is a pretty disruptive concept which will cement Coca-Cola’s position as a leading manufacturer of soft drinks, both in VR and in RL.
+This is a pretty disruptive concept that will cement Coca-Cola’s position as a leading manufacturer of soft drinks, both in VR and in RL.

 Companies take brand integration very seriously because this practice can have a significant influence on how consumers perceive a particular brand identity.